GRAPHIA: Harnessing Social Graph Data to Enhance LLM-Based Social Simulation: Proposed Framework

 We design distinct generation pipelines for TDGG and IDGG to reflect their different evaluation focuses: TDGG emphasizes local agent behaviors while IDGG targets social network dynamics.
 As shown in Alg.~\ref{alg:generation_pipeline}, the process involves two stages: activity prediction and interaction generation.

 \textbf{TDGG Pipeline.} \ In the transductive setting, the set of future source nodes is given.
-The full generation pipeline is: (1) For given source node $u$, condition Graphia-Q on the node profile $p_u$ and node memory $\mathcal{M}_{t}(u)$ to generate the descriptive query and filter rule.
-(2) Retrieve the destination node set $\hat{C}_t^{u}$ for source node $u$ with query and filter rule.
+The full generation pipeline is: (1) For given source node $u$, condition Graphia-Q on the node profile $p_u$ and node memory $\mathcal{M}_{t}(u)$ to generate the descriptive query.
+(2) Retrieve the destination node set $\hat{C}_t^{u}$ for source node $u$ with the descriptive query.
 (3) For destination node $v \in \hat{C}_t^{u}$, condition Graphia-E on $p_u$, $p_v$, and node memory $\mathcal{M}_{t}(u,v)$ to generate the interaction message $(m_{u \to v}, y_{u\to v})$.

 \textbf{IDGG Pipeline.} \ In the inductive setting, no future source nodes are provided.
 The full generation pipeline is: (1) Use the Activity-Predictor to predict out-degrees $\hat{d}_t(v)$ for all nodes.
 (2) Select active source nodes with $\hat{d}_t(v) > 0$.
 (3) For active source node $u$, apply the Graphia-Q for destination selection and Graphia-E for edge generation.
 (4) Assemble the full $\hat{\mathcal{G}}_{\text{fut}} = \{\hat{G}_{T-\tau+1}, \dots, \hat{G}_T\}$.